ezgikuzu/ezgikuzu/README.md

 I hold a degree in Biology and am currently pursuing a Master’s degree in Biotechnology, with a growing interest in bioinformatics.

-Primarily engaged in the JavaScript ecosystem, I am particularly interested in mobile technologies such as React Native and Flutter, while also improving my native development skills with Swift.
+I am particularly interested in mobile technologies such as React Native and Flutter, while also improving my native development skills with Swift.

 In my projects, I prioritize UX/UI principles and develop solutions that place user experience at the center.
 I am open to continuous learning and strive to improve myself by following new technologies.